kendaleiv/giphy-search-component/README.md

 ## Framework usage

-For frameworks with templates, like Vue.js, use raw HTML in the template and call `new GiphySearchComponent().start()` at the appropriate point in the framework lifecycle.
+For frameworks with templates, like Vue.js, use raw HTML in the template and call `new GiphySearchComponent().start();` at the appropriate point in the framework lifecycle.

 ## Attributes